Palliative Care Education and Practice (PCEP)

 How many people are accepted and how many people apply?

 The application process is competitive.
-We typically receive over 120 applicants each year for 72 spots; 21-24 spots are allocated to the Pediatric Track.
+We typically receive over 120 applicants each year for 72 spots; up to 35 spots are allocated to the Pediatric Track.